Frequently Asked Questions

 Does Spiral Birth still offer doula services?

-At this time, Spiral Birth is primarily focused on education, classes, resources, and professional maternal health work.
-Direct doula services may be limited, paused, or offered on a case-by-case basis depending on availability.
+At this time, Spiral Birth is primarily focused on education, resources, and maternal health resource development.

 The main ongoing offering through Spiral Birth is monthly virtual and in-person classes.
 However, there are doula directories listed in the resource section for those who are particularly looking for direct doula care and support.